modyo/modyo-docs/docs/brand/illustrations.md

 With the presence of metaphor.
 </td>
 <td style="width: 50%;">
-No presence of metaphor.
+No presence of a metaphor.
 </td>
 </tr>
 </table>

 ## Support element

-The supporting elements are generally characters or things that, just as their name says, support texts and graphics, providing humanity and reinforcing Modyo's identity.
+The supporting elements are generally characters or things that, just as their name implies, support texts and graphics, providing humanity and reinforcing Modyo's identity.

 In contrast to the hero and the point hero, these elements do not represent a specific idea.
 They are generally used to direct the gaze and highlight the content without taking away from what is being communicated.